dpb587/theloopyewe-ravelry-api.php/README.md

 ## Getting Started

+It's fairly easy to get started with the library...

+### Source Code

-For integration, it's easiest to require with [Composer](https://getcomposer.org/)...
+For integration, it's easiest to require with [`composer`](https://getcomposer.org/)...

-    {
-        "require" : {
-            "theloopyewe/ravelry-api" : "dev-master"
-        }
-    }
+    composer.phar require theloopyewe/ravelry-api=0.2.0

-For development, it's easiest to install with [Composer](https://getcomposer.org/)...
+For development, it's easiest to clone with [`git`](http://git-scm.com/)...

     git clone https://github.com/theloopyewe/ravelry-api-php
     cd ravelry-api-php
     composer.phar install

+### Authentication

 There are two authentication methods for you to decide between.
+In both cases you can find the necessary keys from the **apps** tab of your [Ravelry Pro](https://www.ravelry.com/pro) account.

+For [OAuth](http://oauth.net/), use an [`OauthTokenStorage`](./src/RavelryApi/Authentication/OauthTokenStorage) handler
-For most cases, you should use OAuth in your application and use your assigned access and secret key...
+and include your access and secret key...

     $auth = new RavelryApi\Authentication\OauthAuthentication(
         new RavelryApi\Authentication\TokenStorage\NativeSessionTokenStorage(),